Gold Nanoparticles: Properties and Applications

 Figure 5.
 Left - UV-VIS spectra of 100nm Gold NanoUrchins (blue) and 100nm standard gold nanoparticles (green).
 Note the red-shift in the SPR-peak.
 Right - UV-VIS spectra of Gold NanoUrchins ranging in size from 50nm to 100nm in diameter.

-Gold NanoUrchins will be available soon from Sigma-Aldrich and will be available in 6 different sizes, for more information click here.
+Sigma-Aldrich offers Gold Nano-Urchins in 6 different sizes; for more information click here.

 Gold nanoparticles are versatile materials for a broad range of applications with well characterized electronic and physical properties due to well-developed synthetic procedures.
 In addition, their surface chemistry is easy to modify.
 These features have made gold nanoparticles one of the most widely used nanomaterials for academic research and an integral component in point-of-care medical devices and industrial products world-wide.
 The broad offer of gold nanoparticles by Aldrich Materials Science, accessible to the global research community, serves to increase their adoption in high-technology applications.